 If the PCF for the UE and the PCF for the PDU Session are different PCFs, then the PCF for the UE is informed when a SM policy Association is established or released by either:

-- Subscription to the BSF, see steps 2, 3, 10 and 12a in Figure 4.16.14.2-1.
+- Subscription to the BSF:

+- see steps 2, 3, 5a and 12a in Figure 4.16.14.2.1-1.
 The BSF reports when a PCF is registered or deregister for the PDU Session to a DNN, S-NSSAI.

+- see steps 2, 3, 5 and 8 in Figure 4.16.14.2.2-1.
+The BSF reports the registration of a PCF for the PDU session when the first SM Policy association is established and the deregistration of the PCF for the PDU session when the last SM policy association is terminated for a (DNN, S-NSSAI).

 - Request to the PCF for the PDU Session to a DNN, S-NSSAI via AMF and SMF.
 See steps 1, 5b, 10 and 12b in Figure 4.16.14.2-1.
 The PCF for the PDU Session reports that the SM Policy Association is established as described in clause 4.16.4 and provides the UE address(es).
 The SM Policy Association Termination notifies the PCF for the UE as described in clause 4.16.6.